Skip to content

 LeftRight

-An Iranian Ballistic missile struck Prince Sultan Air Base in Saudi Arabia, damaging five KC-135 Stratotanker aerial refuelling aircraft 1.
-No US personnel were killed.
-Trump claimed on Truth Social that four sustained "virtually no damage" and returned to service; one requires further repair 2.
+Iranian Ballistic missile hit Prince Sultan Air Base in Saudi Arabia, damaging five KC-135 Stratotanker aerial refuelling aircraft.
+No US fatalities reported.
+Trump claimed four sustained 'virtually no damage' and returned to service; one requires further repair.
+Two incidents involving KC-135 airframes in one week, at a point when Israel's Lebanon offensive will demand increased sortie rates.

 Iran's closest Palestinian ally publicly asked Tehran to stop hitting Gulf neighbours — a rebuke its own elected president failed to enforce.